To schedule an immediate Blower Door Test or Duct Leakage Test Call (770) 815-2115

-Duct insulation and envelope tightness testing, also known as DET Testing, is required in the state of Georgia.
+Duct insulation and envelope tightness testing, also known as DET Testing, is required in the state of Georgia to receive a Certificate of Occupancy.
 According to state building codes, all duct insulation systems outside of conditioned spaces, as well as the building envelope, must be verified for proper sealing by a pressure test.

 Blower Door Testing

 Blower door testing for new construction is accomplished by mounting a blower door in one of the doorways of new residential construction.
-This test is normally accomplished several days before Final Inspection.
 The blower door measures the amount of air moving through leaks while the house is slightly depressurized.
 The more air, the more leaks in the insulation.
 See below for leakage specifications.
 The IEEC code calls this a Building Envelope Tightness Test.

 The following is from the GA amendments to the 2009 IECC and addresses testing of the house envelope for tightness: